-Many transportation infrastructure improvement projects may be intended to reduce travel times for users of the transportation system. improving traffic flow, increasing transit vehicle operating speeds or decrease transit service headways, or provide new, shorter connections between destinations.
-Estimating the potential travel time savings from a transportation project will depend on engineering calculations, traffic forecasts, and a thorough understanding of how the improvement will affect the operations of the improved facility and the local area transportation network.
-Such improvements may reduce the time that drivers and
+Many transportation infrastructure improvement projects may be intended to reduce travel times for users of the transportation system.
+Such reductions may stem from a number of sources, including improving traffic flow, increasing transit vehicle operating speeds or decreasing transit service headways, or providing new or shorter connections across the transportation network.
+Estimating the potential travel time savings from a transportation project will depend on engineering calculations, traffic forecasts, and a thorough understanding of how the improvement will affect the operations of the improved facility and the local area

 &lt;sup>12 The MAIS-based values found in DOT's Value of a Statistical Life guidance were translated to KABCO values using a conversion matrix provided by the National Highway Traffic Safety Administration (NHTSA).
 The premise of the matrix is that an injury observed and reported at the crash site may end up being more/less severe than the KABCO scale indicates.
-Similarly, any accident can - statistically speaking - generate several different injuries for the parties involved.
-Each column of the conversion matrix represents a probability distribution of the different MAIS-level injuries that are statistically associated with a corresponding KABCO-scale injury or a generic accident.
+Similarly, any crash can - statistically speaking - generate several different injuries for the parties involved.
+Each column of the conversion matrix represents a probability distribution of the different MAIS-level injuries that are statistically associated with a corresponding KABCO-scale injury or a generic crash.